mairesse24/practical-final/README.md

 4. **Remove and add NightGroup, and set it permissions**:
    - Select and remove "user".
-   - Add NightGroup and gant it permissions by checking on "Full Control" under the allow column
+   - Add NightGroup and grant it permissions by checking on "Full Control" under the allow column